notwaldorf/notwaldorf.github.com/_posts/2017-06-06-web-components-with-otters.markdown

 </html>
 ```

+See that line about loading the `webcomponents-lite` polyfill?
+That's the bit
+that makes the demo work in browsers that don't have web components yet 😎.
+If you want to see what your app looks like without the polyfill, just comment
+out that line and open your app in something like Firefox!
+It's a good thing
+to try out.

 If we run that demo, it should look like this, plus or minus some
 copy and styles that I've added:
 <iframe class="otter" src="https://use-custom-element.glitch.me/" frameBorder="0"></iframe>
 <br>

+Now, say it together with the otters!
 <img class="otter" alt="bower summary" src="/images/2017-06-06/10.png">
 <br>